moorepants/learn-multibody-dynamics/references.rst

    Application.
 McGraw Hill, 1985. http://hdl.handle.net/1813/638.
 ..
 [Ostrowski1994] Jim Ostrowski, Andrew Lewis, Richard Murray, Joel Burdick Nonholonomic Mechanics and Locomotion: The Snakeboard Example.
 1994
 ..
+[Mitiguy1996] P. Mitiguy, "Motion variables Leading to Efficient Equations of Motion," The International Journal of Robotics Research, vol. 15, no. 5, pp. 522–532, 1996.
+..
 [Meijaard2007] J. P. Meijaard, J. M. Papadopoulos, A. Ruina, and A. L.
    Schwab, “Linearized dynamics equations for the balance and steer of a
    bicycle: A benchmark and review,” Proceedings of the Royal Society A: